Bank Comparison

 How much does Scotiabank mortgage life insurance cost?

-Scotiabank mortgage life insurance costs approximately $82.00/month for a $500K mortgage for a 35-year-old non-smoking woman — the highest rate among Canada's Big Five banks.
-Over 20 years, that's $19,680.
-Independent term life for the same coverage typically costs $25–$35/month.
+Scotiabank mortgage life insurance costs approximately $82.00/month for a $500K mortgage for a 35-year-old non-smoking woman.
+Over 20 years, that's about $19,680 in premiums for coverage that steadily shrinks.
+Independent term life for the same coverage often costs $25–$35/month.

 Is Scotiabank mortgage insurance worth it?